csinn/CSharp-From-Zero-To-Hero-v2/README.md

 There is a helpful community with thousands of members to help you learn and answer your questions.
 Join us and find answers to questions that bother you: [C# Inn on Discord](https://discord.gg/rCMKcUU)

+### Wiki

+More theoretical lesson material can be found in the [boot camp wiki](https://github.com/csinn/CSharp-From-Zero-To-Hero-v2/wiki).

 ### Checklist

 Before you start, make sure you have the following: